Economics / Social Science

 Review, export, and use it

 Your transcript includes speaker labels, an AI-generated summary, key takeaways, and best quotes.
-Export as TXT, SRT, or VTT.
+Export as PDF, TXT, SRT, or VTT.

 Full word-for-word transcript